Dukh-i-zhizniki in America

 Chapter 6 — Appearance of New Leaders [<Chapter 5] [Contents] [Chapter 7>]

 * Russians typically refer to people by their first name and patronymic (имя-отчество , imya-ochestvo), omitting the last name.
-In Russia I met many Spiritual Christians who knew their elders by only imya-ochestvo but could not tell me the surnames.
+In Russia I met many Spiritual Christians who knew their elders by only imya-ochestvo and could not tell me their surnames.
 It was frustrating while I was compiling a directory of congregations.
 In America, we tend to only use the surname.
-For clarity, I will add the surnames when omitted.
+For clarity, I add surnames when omitted.

-** In 1914 P. M. Shubin testified in court that he was "demoted," 18 years before his death.
+** In 1914 P. M. Shubin testified in court that he was "demoted" as leader, 18 years before his death.
 See end of Chapter 5.
-In 1928, three years before his death, Maksimisty succeeded in publishing their Dukh i zhizn' which eventually transformed all Prygun congregations in Southern California to a denominational family of faiths — Dukh-i-zhizniki — which use their new book as a third testament of the Bible.
-According to his grandson, Philip Shubin, P. M. Shubin opposed the new book being used as a religious text and placed on the altar table, though his writings were published in it.
+In 1928, three years before his death, Maksimisty succeeded in publishing their Kniga solnste, dukh i zhizn' which eventually transformed all Prygun congregations in Southern California to a new denominational family of faiths — Dukh-i-zhizniki — which use their new religious text as a third testament of the Bible.
+According to his grandson, the late Philip Philip Shubin, P. M. Shubin was not a Maksimist and opposed the new book being used as a religious text and placed on the altar table.
+His writings were published in it, which he evidently did not want to be held as equivalent or similar to the Bible.

-* P. M. Shubin is credited for leading a migration caravan of about 300 people, many draft-age males, from the Caucasus to Los Angeles.
-Their oral history, that all fled to avoid military service, contradicts testimony from other Spiritual Christian families who stated that they left Russia to avoid rents and taxes.
-Some came to earn money, and return.
+* P. M. Shubin is credited for leading a migration caravan of about 300 people, many draft-age males, from the Caucasus to Canada, but diverted to Los Angeles by P. A. Demens.
+The American Dukh-i-zhiznik oral history, that all fled to avoid military service, is contrary to testimony from other Spiritual Christian families who stated that their grandparents left Russia to avoid rents and taxes.
+Some came as "economic migrants" (not persecuted refugees) to earn money and return, or stay.
+Some returned home.
 Many other reasons could have been documented for why each person immigrated, but no one conducted a comprehensive survey.
+Those who repeated their preferred reason(s) for the migration the most seem to linger in the oral history.
+See Chapter 1: "Why did they wait so long in Russia?
+Why did 99% stay in Russia?"

 ** Among "second generation" poor immigrants in the United States, juvenile crime and gangs occur naturally because the youth "do not have a root in the culture brought from the home country ...
 Rather they have their roots in the process of migration itself. ... (and) this process is a particular problem in immigrant groups having having high birth rates."
 (Waters, Tony.
 Crime and Immigrant Youth, 1998.)